What are the most important things to know about Cimduo?

 - Pain, aching, or tenderness on the right side of your stomach/abdominal area

 If you have both HIV and(HBV) and take Cimduo, your HBV may get worse (flare up) if you stop taking Cimduo.
 Do not stop taking Cimduo without first talking to your health care provider.

 Worsening of liver disease (sometimes resulting in death) has occurred in people with both HIV and ribavirin.
-If you are taking Cimduo and interferon alfa with or without ribavirin and you have any new symptoms, tell your health care provider.(HCV) who were taking HIV medicines and alfa with or without
+If you are taking Cimduo, as well as interferon alfa with or without ribavirin, tell your health care provider if you have any new symptoms.(HCV) who were taking HIV medicines and alfa with or without

 Contact your health care provider right away if you have any of the following symptoms that could be signs of a worsening kidney problem (called), which may be related to tenofovir-containing drugs: